kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 strains in the population of women of screening age is approximately 15%.
 As of 2010, high risk strains include 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, and 68 with 16 and 18 being most
 prevalent.
 Test results are unlikely to specify strain, only the presence or absence of 1+ high risk strains.
-For the purposes of the ABN<sub>IND</sub> variable: abnormal = positive for 1+ high risk HPV strain(s); normal = no high risk HPV strains found.
+For the purposes of the ABN\_IND variable: abnormal = positive for 1+ high risk HPV strain(s); normal = no high risk HPV strains found.
 The HPV DNA tests came into widespread use in cervical cancer screening and prevention programs in the mid 2000s.
 HPV is also associated with vulvar, penile, and anal intraepithelial neoplasia and cancer.
 If you are able to